-Returning carers receive up to three nights’ free accommodation plus £15 towards travel costs from London to Oxford, plus we pay for your UK police check (DBS) if needed.
+Returning carers receive up to three nights’ free accommodation and up to £30 towards travel costs from London to Oxford, plus we pay for your UK police check (DBS) if needed.

 In addition we offer double pay rates for Christmas Day, Boxing Day, New Year’s Eve and New Year’s Day, Easter plus spring and autumn public holidays unless these dates fall on your normal long day off.